 If you want to swim, come in the summer months yet it will be super busy, but you will be able to enjoy the park from a different perspective by exploring the grotto’s.

-Look at Airbnb’s in the area and there a bunch of hotels and motels but they sell out quick!
+Look at Airbnb’s (here’s my code to get $45 off your first stay!) in the area, this is a great option for groups since most will be cottages!
+There are a bunch of hotels and motels but they sell out quick!
 Once you know your dates book ASAP and at least a few months in advance.

 Don’t come all the way to the Bruce Peninsula National Park and miss exploring the adorable town of Tobermory!
 The little town is full of shops and restaurants on the harbor.